psDevUK/UDWordTree/README.md

 ## Parameters

-  There are only two parameters when it comes to this component, and only one of them is mandatory which is the data parameter, as without this parameter there would be nothing to display The **-data** parameter needs to be passed as separate arrays, you may wish to design a helper function to prepare this data.
+  There are only four parameters when it comes to this component, and only one of them is mandatory which is the data parameter, as without this parameter there would be nothing to display The **-data** parameter needs to be passed as separate arrays, you may wish to design a helper function to prepare this data.
 The **-word** parameter focuses on a particular word in the list of arrays you have passed it.
 This does effect the display of the wordtree chart
+The **-width** and **-height** parameters are strings and accept values like 400px or 100%

 ## Demo